 location is determined by an object's astronomical coordinates, the

 time of night, and the date.
 Unless there is no alternative, you

 should avoid observing any object at an altitude of less than

 The most important questions you need to answer in planning

 For brighter objects in Labs 2 through 4, you can usually answer these

-you will be able to use the automated target finding software
+objects, you will be able to use the automated target finding

-in the Celestron telescopes, which should be able to place any target
+software in the Celestron telescopes, which is capable of placing any

 pointing control system for that particular night).